Podcast host and husband shot and killed by stalking suspect in Washington state home invasion, police say

 According to Redmond police, at about 1:45 a.m. local time, officers were dispatched to a report of shots fired at the couple's home.
 They arrived to find three people inside with gunshot wounds.
 All three died at the scene, police said.

 Redmond police spokesperson Jill Green confirmed to CBS News in an email that the two victims were married and resided in the home.
-Their names have not been released.
+The Associated Press on Saturday identified the victims as Zohreh Sadeghi, 33, and her husband, Mohammad Milad Naseri, 35, and said they had just received the court protection order a week earlier.

 The mother of one of the two victims, who also lived in the home, had escaped unhurt and reported the shooting, Green told CBS affiliate KIRO-TV.